Neck pain

 What is the most common cause of neck pain?

-Can I use posture support all day?
+Can I use a posture corrector all day?

 It is best to start with shorter periods and gradually increase the time, so that the muscles have time to adapt.

-What exercises are best for a stiff neck?
+Which exercises are best for a stiff neck?

 Is heat good for neck pain?